Laurel pigeon

-The laurel pigeon or white-tailed laurel pigeon (Columba junoniae) is a species of bird in the Columba genus in the family Columbidae (doves and pigeons).
+The laurel pigeon or white-tailed laurel pigeon (Columba junoniae) is a species of bird in the genus Columba in the family Columbidae (doves and pigeons).
 It is endemic to the Canary Islands, Spain, and resides in laurel forest habitat.
 It is the animal symbol of the island of La Gomera.

-Generality

 It is a pigeon which is endemic to some Canary islands.
 Its close relative and probable ancestor is the common wood pigeon.
-Despite its bulky, long-tailed appearance, this pigeon has a fast, direct flight.

-The major cause of its population decline is habitat loss from forest clearance, but hunting and nest predation by introduced species and rats were also contributory factors.
-Protection of the laurel forests and an effective ban on hunting could enable numbers to increase, although this species is still declining and endangered.

 Description

 The laurel pigeon is a dark brown and grey bird of 40 cm; it resembles a very dark wood pigeon.
 The underparts are reddish, and the tail is pale grey with a broad, whitish terminal band.
 Extensive green gloss to rear crown and hindneck becoming pink on the upper mantle.
-The bill is pink with a white tip, and the eye is orange in color.
+The bill is pink with a white tip, and the eye is orange in colour.
 The similar Canarian species, the Bolle's pigeon or dark-tailed laurel pigeon Columba bollii has a pale grey subterminal band and blackish terminal band to tail.

 A rare resident breeder in the mountain laurisilva and Canary pine forests, the laurel pigeon builds a stick nest in a tree.
 There it lays one white egg.

 The flight is quick and performed by regular beats.
 An occasional sharp flick of the wings is characteristic of pigeons in general.
 Often, the bird takes off with a loud clattering.
 The call is a hoarse hiccuped cooing.